Chiuri254/triangle-project/README.md

 The program is able to identify a scalene triangle.The scalene triangle has non of its sides equal to the other.In addition a sum of two of its sides should be greater than the other side.

+##Bugs
+There are currently no bugs in this program.

 ## Technology used

 1. Html